Indranil1233/Machine-Learning-Task/README.md

 Image Classification using CNN:

+This program is partially implemented some part in it is not completed.
 This code implements a Convolutional Neural Network (CNN) model using the Keras library for image classification tasks.

 The code imports the necessary modules from Keras to build and train the CNN model.